McMasterRS/ws_web-design-guide/favicon.md

 # Update the Favicon

+A Favicon is an icon that appear on the tab for a page next to the page’s title.
+Favicons help boost visibility in the user's browser and help strengthen the website's brand identity.
 Changing the default favicon of a Next.js application is one of the first things you can do when branding your website.

 The demo app includes two favicons: the default Next.js one (`public/favicon2.ico`) and the McMaster favicon (`public/favicon.ico`), which was downloaded from the [McMaster University Brand Standards Website Favicon Folder](https://brand-resources.mcmaster.ca/asset-bank/action/browseItems?categoryId=1516&categoryTypeId=2&cachedCriteria=1).